JahesLheb/Phase3/README.md

 ### See all Listings:
 * Click on the small square images to expand them.
-* Below the images you will find all the data of each property that is dynamically pulled from the database.
+* Below the images you will find all the data of each property that is pulled from the database.
 * The sidebar consists of a dummy form to arrange for a showing of a property.
 * Press the back arrow on your browser to go back to the homepage, since this page does not have a navbar.